Make 3 Calls To Congress

 Hospitals are keeping secrets.

-Before they pay, consumers have the right to know how often treatments kill cancer and how often treatments kill or harm cancer patients.
+Before they pay, cancer patients have the right to know how often treatments have killed cancer and how often treatment side-effects have killed or harmed other cancer patients.

 Those rights are being violated.

-The Cancer TOT Act will create the first nationwide Treatment-Specific Cancer Registry, tracking both survival rates and side-effect rates of FDA-approved cancer treatments.
+The Cancer TOT Act will create the first National Cancer Treatment Registry tracking both survival rates and side-effect rates of FDA-approved cancer treatments.

-One day, a Cancer TOT Registry may save your life, or the life of someone you care about more than anything in the world.
+One day, The Cancer Treatment Outcome Registry may save your life, or the life of someone you care about more than anything in the world.

 There are 535 Members of Congress - 3 of them work for you.

-Make 3 Phone Calls and demand your Congressperson, Junior Senator and Senior Senator publicly commit to vote “YES” for The Cancer TOT Act.
+Make 3 Phone Calls to the Capitol Switchboard and demand your Congressperson, Junior Senator and Senior Senator publicly commit to vote “YES” for The Cancer TOT Act.

 It's Easy To Make 3 Phone Calls To Demand Congress Pass The Cancer TOT Act: